Speech Pathology Programs in Illinois - IL

 Upon completion of Illinois speech pathology graduate programs, the next step is to take the national certification examination, (the Praxis Exam) which is developed by the ASHA and administered by the Educational Testing Service (ETS).
 In Illinois, a passing score on this examination is required prior to submitting a licensure application.
 The ETS website (www.ets.org) can guide you through the steps required to register for and take this paper based exam.
 Supporting materials and fees (registration fee is $50 and the exam fee is $80) are required submissions when scheduling your examination.

-The final step in the process to becoming a speech language pathologist in Illinois is applying for state licensure.
+Finally, apply for state licensure.
 Licensure is regulated by the Illinois Department of Financial and Professional Regulation (www.idfpr.com) and the process involves an application, supporting documentation (including Praxis exam scores, proof of certification through ASHA, and educational transcripts) and the necessary fee ($90 if applying as a new graduate, $100 if applying via endorsement from another state).
 Once you have received this license, you may then seek employment in Illinois.

 Continuing Education for Speech Language Pathologists

 In order to renew a speech language pathologist license in Illinois, you must comply with the continuing education requirement and obtain a minimum of ten (10) continuing education hours every two years.
-This is reported on your renewal form and will serve as validation that you have achieved this requirement.
+This is reported on your renewal form and serves as validation that you have achieved this requirement.
 Random audits are conducted so it is important to maintain documentation of your attendance and completion of courses, publications, and certifications should you be asked to submit proof.
 The IDFPR website (www.idfpr.com) provides detailed explanations regarding accepted events that can be submitted for continuing education.

 Step by Step:

 - Attend a four year college or university and major in communication disorders or speech language pathology (if available) or major in liberal arts and focus on science classes